 - number of services, products, locations or keywords in scope.

-A small test can work if the scope is narrow: one service, one market, high-intent keywords, clean tracking and a clear conversion.
-It becomes weak when the budget is spread across many campaigns, locations, services and broad match terms.
-Then each segment receives too few clicks to prove anything.
+A small test can work when the question is narrow: one valuable service, one market, a coherent intent group, clean measurement and a defined response process.
+It becomes weak when many services, locations, campaign types and conversion meanings compete for too little evidence.

 Example of a weak setup: $2,000/month split across five campaigns, many ad groups, several regions and multiple conversion goals.
 After a month, there are clicks but no clear decision.
 The account does not know whether the problem is channel, offer, landing page, keywords, tracking or simply insufficient sample size.